xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-pipeline-docker.md

     > After cloning our sample Jenkinsfile to your repository, customize the below command lines for your purposes:
     > * `<your-project-folder>`: the direct path to your project folder in the local machine.
     > * `<your_API_Key>`: the API key verifies your credentials.
 The command-line options of API Key, including `-apiKey=<Your_API_Key>` and `-apikey=<Your_API_Key>` are both accepted.
 To learn more about API keys, you can refer to this document: [API key](https://docs.katalon.com/katalon-analytics/docs/ka-api-key.html#katalon-api-keys-usage).
+    > * From version 7.7.0 onwards, if you belong to more than one Organization subscribing to Runtime Engine licenses, you can choose which Organization validates your license usage with the following command line: `-orgID=<Katalon_OrgID>`.

 ## Build your project